mahan-khoshdel/python-library-management/readme.md

 No external libraries are required.

 ---

-# 🚀 Installation
+# Installation
 Clone the repository:
 ```bash
 git clone https://github.com/mahan-khoshdel/python-library-management.git
 ```
 Navigate to the project directory:
 ```bash
 cd python-library-management
 ```
 Make sure the database file exists:
 ```
 library new.db
 ```
 Run the application:
 ```bash
 python library.py
 ```
 ---

-# ▶ Usage
+# How to use

-After running the project, the application connects to the SQLite database and demonstrates different CRUD operations.
+When you start the project, it links up with a SQLite database and shows you different ways to add, remove, and change data.

 Examples include:
 - Reading all authors
 - Reading all publishers
 - Reading all genres